Rules and Regulations

 Yeah…NO. We are a smoke free facility.

-But, mobile devices may be carried for use in emergencies.
-However, they need to be set to silent so as not to disturb other golfers.
+Mobile devices may be carried for GPS and emergencies only.
+They must be set to silent so as not to disturb other golfers.

 Code of Conduct

-All unauthorized people or rules infractions will be reported to the Board of Directors, Pro or Clubhouse General Manager.
+All unauthorized people or rules infractions will be reported to the Board of Directors, Director of Golf or Clubhouse Manager.

 - No member or guest may bring his or her own alcoholic beverages to the Club including Clubhouse and grounds